cdang730/edge-f25-Password_Manager-chenrui_dang/project-proposal.md

 ## Project Proposal

-**Chosen Track:** _Replace this text with your chosen track (Choose‑Your‑Own‑Adventure, Password Manager, or Flashcard Quiz App)._
+**Chosen Track:** Password Manager (Choose‑Your‑Own‑Adventure, Password Manager, or Flashcard Quiz App)._

 ### Description

-Describe the program you want to build.
-What problem does it solve?
-How will the user interact with it?
-If you’re writing a choose‑your‑own‑adventure, summarise the theme of your story.
-For a password manager, explain how you will secure the data.
-For a quiz app, describe the type of flashcards you will use.
+A simple CLI tool for storing and retrieving passwords using encrypted JSON files.
+It is a storage of all the passwords and can be retrieved if want to review/change.
+It let user sign in with a master password and save site password, then retrieving it whenever.
+To secure the data, not store the passwords in plaintext, encrypt them.

 ### Planned Features

 - _List at least three core features you plan to implement across the upcoming ships._
+- secure the password by encryption
+- retrieving passwords
+- adding passwords
-- _For example, for a password manager: registration with a master password, adding passwords, retrieving passwords._
+- registration with a master password
-- _For adventure game: loading a story file, branching choices, tracking player state._
-- _For quiz app: adding flashcards, running a quiz, tracking scores._

 ### Stretch Goals